marcusinthesky/Talks/SU African Data Science Academy/presentation.md

 What i want them to know is there is a lot of resources online and there are practice places like kaggle and zindi which they must use to showcase their skills

 --->
-# How Grow 🌲 and Show-off 🥇 as a Data Scientist 👨‍🔬️
+# How to Grow 🌲 and Show-off 🥇 as a Data Scientist 👨‍🔬️

 ---